Updated 31 March 2022. This post was originally published on 6 August 2021 by Yang JianGang.

 - Internally, check that all access rights that vendors have to your organization’s systems and physical locations have been terminated;

-As companies today become more interconnected with each other, the reliance on vendors will continue to increase.
-Vendor risk management plays a big role in the overall security posture of organizations.
-These 5 quick actions serve as an initial guide for organizations to improve their vendor risk management quickly.
-Organizations should continuously review and improve their vendor management practices to stay proactive, helping to maintain a robust supply chain.
+Reliance on third-party vendors is an unavoidable facet of business today.
+Vendor risk management should therefore be a part of your organization's overall security posture.
+These 5 quick actions serve as an initial guide for you to improve their vendor risk management swiftly.
+You should also be proactively and continuously reviewing and improving your vendor management practices to ensure you have a robust supply chain.